playfulprogramming/playfulprogramming/content/crutchcorn/posts/layered-react-structure/index.md

 | macOS   | Apple File System (APFS)          |
 | Linux   | Fourth extended filesystem (EXT4) |

-Each of these filesystems come with their own pros and cons, but one distinction between them rises above others for web developers: *filename case sensativity*.
+Each of these filesystems come with their own pros and cons, but one distinction between them rises above others for web developers: *filename case sensitivity*.

 Take the following two file names: